- Code ENVS1003

 - demonstrate a capacity to communicate research results effectively to the scientific and non-technical audiences

-- a scientific journal article based upon interpretation of field-based fauna and flora data that aims to provide the opportunity to integrate knowledge of measurement, analysis and presentation to a scientific audience (5 pages, 20%),
+- a scientific journal article based upon interpretation of field-based fauna and flora data that aims to provide the opportunity to integrate knowledge of measurement, analysis and presentation to a scientific audience (25%) (LOs 1-4)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-60 Contact hours, comprising lectures, workshops and field excursions.
+68 Contact hours, comprising lectures, tutorials and practicals/field excursions.

 Requisite and Incompatibility